Bank account closures

 - they were threatening or abusive to your staff

 We’ll check whether the terms of the customer’s account specify a notice period and what the terms say about the circumstances in which you can close an account.
-If an account’s notice period is less than 30 days, we’d still usually expect you to have allowed the customer at least 30 days’ notice before closing the account.
+If the terms say an account’s notice period is less than two months, we’d still usually expect you to have allowed the customer enough time to make alternative arrangements before closing the account.

 Notice periods for business bank accounts